TRIBUTARY AWARDS

 DOS HOMBRES

-In 2014, Dos Hombres participated in a commercial audit through DRIP.
-They implemented water-conservation practices for the past four years and are still seeing the results!
-Customers are only served water upon request to avoid waste.
-The restaurant is also working closely with Clifton Water District with E-Coder technology to isolate and identify specific usage for each piece of equipment in their kitchen.
+In 2014, Dos Hombres participated in a commercial audit through DRIP and implemented water-conservation practices for over 10 years!
+Customers are only served water upon request to avoid waste, and the restaurant is also working closely with Clifton Water District using E-Coder technology to isolate and identify specific usage for each piece of equipment in their kitchen.

 GRAND VALLEY POWER